 |Mission Viejo, CA 2006|

-Over the centuries Tibetan flags have been used to promote peace, compassion, and wisdom.
+Through the years Tibetan flags have been used to promote peace, compassion, and wisdom.
 The inscribed invocations are carried by the wind, spreading good will across the land.
 Inspired by this tradition, in 2005 I created The Bhavana Project, a group work to acknowledge and share the goodness in our lives.
 These flags cross cultural and spiritual boundaries, and are accessible to everyone.

 Bhavana (pronounced bhaa-vana) is a Sanskrit word that translates as focused intention, cultivating, manifesting or causing to become.

 |Suwon in England 2005|

-Friends and colleagues were invited to embellish a flag with personal aspirations using images and/or words.
+Friends were invited to embellish a flag with personal aspirations using images and/or words.
 From 2005 to 2006 the flags traveled around California, New Mexico, Washington, Oregon, and England.
 They were displayed in nature, at retreat centers, in backyards and even at a wedding reception.
-Some participants were timid about joining in, feeling they were "not creative".
+Some participants were timid about joining, feeling they were "not creative".
 In the end, the process revealed unexpected avenues of expression.
 The project had expanded into a shared experience of discovery and appreciation.
 I found it to be an uplifting journey, both as participant and facilitator.

 After the first set was completed, it became clear that this wonderful collaboration needed to continue.
-Three sets have been completed and the fourth set is currently underway.
+Four sets followed, along with many special subsets.

 |Sharon in the Mojave Desert 2006|